 The Water Is Always Here

 Maria collected water from the Thames and applied it directly onto canvas.
-Its contamination and “weight” blocked intimacy until she responded with protective gestures: layers of soya wax, oil colour, blue pigment, and intuitive brushwork—gestures towards ecological grief and towards ancestral weight.
+Its contamination and “weight” blocked intimacy until she responded with protective gestures: layers of soya wax, oil colour, natural blue pigment, and intuitive brushwork—gestures towards ecological grief and towards ancestral weight.

 Blue is central in her work, rooted in ancient Greek symbolism and personal myth.
 It represents protection, transformation, and the sacred, softening inherited pain and opening space for renewal.